 The Governing Body

-We meet termly as a full governing body and more regularly as smaller committees.
+We meet termly as a full Governing Body and more regularly as smaller committees.
 Each of the committees deals with one of three specific areas of responsibility - Teaching, Learning, Curriculum and Standards (T&L); Finance (F), Premises and Human Resources (P & HR).
-A list of governors and the committees that they sit on is set out below.
+A list of Governors and the committees that they sit on is set out below.

 Mrs Loudon (T&L, S&C, FP & HR)

 Chair of Governors and Committee Chairs

-Tom Finch (Chair of Finance Committee)
+Tom Finch - Chair of Finance Committee

 Other Community Governors

-Austin Erwin (F&P, T&L)
+Austin Erwin (T&L)

-Judy Hague (P&HR)
+Judy Hague (P&HR, CFC)

 Andrew Rudd (T&L)

-Gary Gibbs (F, P&HR)
+Gary Gibbs (F&P, HR)

-Mike Hedges – Clerk
+Michael Bowen – Clerk

-In addition to the committee structure, certain governors have a special responsibility.
-These are as follows:
+In addition to the committee structure, certain Governors have a special responsibility.

-Special Educational Needs: Harry Cowd
+Special Educational Needs: Andrew Rudd